🛡️ EV Research Tool

 What does the SOH (State of Health) percentage mean in a battery warranty?

 SOH percentage is the minimum battery capacity the manufacturer guarantees throughout the warranty period.
 A 70% SOH floor means if your battery degrades below 70% of its original usable capacity within 8–10 years, the manufacturer must repair or replace the pack.
-Higher SOH floors (like Tesla's 70%) provide better protection than older 60% floors (still seen on some Chevrolet Bolt trims).
+GM's current (2025) warranty booklets set the strictest floor in the US at 75%; most other automakers use 70%.
+Older Bolt-era GM booklets had no explicit floor at all — they warned capacity could drop "as little as 10% to as much as 40%" without triggering coverage.

 Does DC fast charging void my EV battery warranty?